Skill Level: Confident Beginner

 Make 4 units

 We'll use the Quick Pieced Method for making our half square triangle units.
+Click here for a refresher if you want one.

 To start, draw a diagonal line on the back of all eight of your #4 squares.
 A mechanical pencil is my marker of choice.
 It always creates a fine line.